 - Interns must maintain strict confidentiality about the contents of the prosecutors’ files and about cases they hear discussed in the prosecutors’ offices.

 - Interns at all times must dress appropriately, act professionally and show respect for crime victims, witnesses, court personnel, office staff, defendants and their attorneys.

 - Students who wish to appear in court must meet the requirements of Practice Book Section 3-14, et. seq.
 (Follow this link to read the applicable Practice Book sections - PDF File - Size 36KB - Adobe Acrobat Reader Required.
 The free Acrobat Reader can be downloaded from www.adobe.com)

-Interested law students must submit an application, a letter of interest including the subject area of the law or geographical location where they prefer to serve along with a resume and their most recent academic transcript by email to DCJ.firstname.lastname@example.org or by U.S. Mail to:
+Interested law students must submit an application (Follow this link to download the Intern/Volunteer Application Form PDF Format - Size 64KB - Adobe Acrobat Reader Required.
+The free Acrobat Reader can be downloaded from www.adobe.com), a letter of interest including the subject area of the law or geographical location where they prefer to serve along with a resume, writing sample and their most recent academic transcript by email to DCJ.email@example.com or by U.S. Mail to:

 Office of the Chief State's Attorney

 The deadlines to submit your application materials are as follows:

 - Spring Semester – January 15